How to Install Under Deck Drainage Systems

-2. Unroll a trough panel and fold it in half lengthwise, pressing to create a crease; this will help create a trough for the water to travel along.
+2. Unroll a trough panel and fold it in half lengthwise, pressing to create a crease.
+This will help create a trough for the water to travel along.
 Slip the panel under your ledger flashing as far as possible, and drive a staple or two to hold it in place.

 3. Unroll the panel and staple it on one side with its edge flush with the edge of one joist.
 Pull the panel taut as you work.
-When you reach the downspout, tightly reverse-roll it to remove its roll “memory,” then cut it to length so its end falls near the center of the downspout hole.
+When you reach the downspout, tightly reverse-roll it to remove its roll “memory.”
+Then, cut it to length so its end falls near the center of the downspout hole.

 4. Staple the other side of the trough panel.
-Follow the guide line on the panel; this will automatically create a slight slope for water to run down.
+Follow the guideline on the panel.
+This will automatically create a slight slope for water to run down.
 Continue installing trough panels.

 5. At an angle or another place where the downspout is not at the end of the framing, cut and staple short trough pieces.
 They should be sloped in their centers and cut so that water flows down onto the longer trough piece.

 In some difficult-to-tape places, you may choose to use butyl caulk instead of, or in addition to, the tape.
-You’ll need to carefully apply a continuous bead under between two trough panels, or between the flashing and a panel.
+You’ll need to carefully apply a continuous bead between two trough panels, or between the flashing and a panel.

-8. Install your gutter system - any type is fine --- so that all the downspouts empty into it.
-The gutter should be sloped slightly for water runoff, and connected to gutter downspouts as with any gutter installation.
+8. Install your gutter system - any type is fine - so that all the downspouts empty into it.
+The gutter should be slightly sloped for water runoff and connected to gutter downspouts, as with any gutter installation.

 9. You can install decking using face screws or most types of hidden fasteners.
 The butyl tape will form watertight seals around the fasteners.